zuanshi88/zuanshi88/README.md

-Hi, I’m Aaron and I'm an aspiring Ruby-on-Rails Developer.
+Hi, my name is Aaron and I'm a Ruby Developer.